Levels

 Can play comfortably at tempo with practice

-Can play fairly comfortably for a friendly audience
+Can play fairly comfortably for a friendly

 Is comfortable using dynamics